Monitored fermions with conserved $\mathrm{U}(1)$ charge: Numerical results

 We first compute the (trajectory-averaged) von Neumann entropy $S_{\rm vN}(t,L)$ as a function of time after the ``quench''.
 For a given system size $L$, $S_{\rm vN}(t,L)$ eventually plateaus.
 We define $S_{\rm vN}(L)$ by averaging $S_{\rm vN}(t,L)$ over $t$ in an interval $[t_{\rm plateau}, t_{\rm max}]$, where $t_{\rm plateau}$ is determined by eye and $t_{\rm max}$ is the maximum time we reach in our simulations.
 We checked that our results are not sensitive to the choice of $t_{\rm plateau}$ or the time step $\delta t$ used to discretize the stochastic Schrodinger equation.
 Raw data is shown in App.~\ref{app:more-numerics}.

 In Fig.~\ref{fig:plateaux}, $S_{\rm vN}(L)$ is reported as a function of $\log L$.
 Recall that if the steady-state ensemble was scale-invariant, these plots would become straight lines.
-Our theoretical expectation is that the curves will instead bend downwards and give a finite value of $\lim_{L\to\infty} S_{\rm vN}(L)$.
+Our theoretical expectation is that the curves will instead bend downwards, i.e.~will grow sub-linearly, and will give a finite value for $\lim_{L\to\infty} S_{\rm vN}(L)$.
+For $\Gamma/\mJ\lesssim 1$ we already see that $S_{\rm vN}$ curves downward, and for $\Gamma/\mJ=2$, $S_{\rm vN}$ reaches a constant value (within error bars) at $L=64$.
+Physically, this means that the system is in an area-law phase, where entanglement does not grow with the system size.